maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/23-mendocino-county-clerk/all-elections/en/voting-basics/vote-language.md

 priority: "Minor"
 ---

-For language information call 707-234-6819 and when prompted, enter 4371.
+For language information, call 707-234-6819, and enter 4371 when prompted.

+Español/Spanish versions of ballots and polling place information may be available at some selected precincts.